 For Moving and Relocation Stipend Payments made after January 1, 2019

-The university may provide a moving and relocation stipend for a newly hired faculty or staff employee to move from their former residence to the new residence.
+William & Mary may provide a moving and relocation stipend for a newly hired faculty or staff employee to move from their former residence to the new residence.
 No additional moving and relocation reimbursement payments of any kind will be processed by the university.
 No additional budget will be provided from the university to cover the cost of a relocation stipend and related fringe benefits.

 Moving and Relocation Expenses include the following: